sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 # Data Preparation and Visualization Approach
 To ensure the accuracy and quality of the analysis, I utilized Power Query within Power BI for comprehensive data cleaning and transformation.
 This process involved:

--Removing duplicates and handling missing values
+- Removing duplicates and handling missing values

 -Formatting and standardizing date and categorical fields